 sesame oil (or oil)(ContainsSesame)

 Preheat the oven to 220°C/200°C fan-forced.
-Cut the peeled pumpkin into 2cm chunks.
-In a medium bowl, combine the pumpkin, sweet chilli sauce, a drizzle of olive oil and a pinch of salt and pepper.
-Spread out over an oven tray lined with baking paper.
-Roast for 20-25 minutes or until tender and lightly caramelised.
+In a medium bowl, combine the peeled & chopped pumpkin, sweet chilli sauce (see ingredients list), a drizzle of olive oil and a pinch of salt and pepper.
+Spread out the pumpkin over an oven tray lined with baking paper.
+Roast until tender and lightly caramelised, 20-25 minutes.

-While the pumpkin is roasting, finely grate the ginger.
-Finely grate the garlic (see ingredients list).
-Finely chop the long red chilli (if using).
-Zest the lime (see ingredients list) to get a pinch, then slice in half.
-In a medium heatproof bowl, combine the garlic, ginger, long red chilli and a pinch of lime zest and set aside.
-Slice the Malaysian tofu into 2cm squares.
-Thinly slice the cucumber into half-moons.
-Roughly chop the tomato.
-Thinly slice the mint leaves (reserve a few leaves for garnish!).
+While the pumpkin is roasting, finely grate the ginger and garlic (or use a garlic press).
+Finely chop the long red chilli (see ingredients list), if using.
+Zest the lemon (see ingredients list) to get a pinch, then slice in half.
+Drain the Peking marinated tofu, then cut into 2cm cubes.
+In a medium bowl, combine the ginger, garlic, chilli (if using) and a pinch of lemon zest and set aside.

-Place a medium frying pan over a high heat and add the sesame oil.
-Heat for 30 seconds or until just smoking, then carefully pour the oil over the ginger mixture in the medium bowl.
+In a medium frying pan, heat the sesame oil over a high heat, 30 seconds.
+When the oil is hot, carefully pour the oil into the bowl with the ginger mixture.
 TIP: The hot oil will bubble up and 'cook' the garlic, ginger and chilli.
-Add the soy sauce, brown sugar, a squeeze of lime juice and the olive oil (1 tsp for 2 people / 2 tsp for 4 people) to the bowl with the ginger mixture.
+Add the soy sauce, brown sugar and a squeeze of lemon juice to the bowl with the ginger mixture.
 Mix well and set aside.

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
-Add the tofu to the pan and cook for 2 minutes on each side or until browned and warmed through.
+Add the tofu and cook until browned and warmed through, 4 minutes.

-Divide the Malaysian tofu salad between plates and top with the crushed peanuts and any reserved mint leaves.
+Divide the Peking tofu salad between plates and top with the crushed peanuts and any reserved mint leaves.